 If you know certain foods are unhealthy for your weight loss journey, yet you can't seem to resist them, do yourself a favor and remove the temptation.
 Clean out your pantry and fridge, and remove the most tempting processed foods, plus anything sugary — especially sodas, which have zero nutritional value.
 The key thought that runs through my head when I'm trying to firm up is to eat #LeanCleanAndGreen with lots of fresh veggies and lean protein sources.

-I’m a firm believer in visualizing your goals to make them a reality, so do whatever it takes to remind yourself of your end goal.
-You can create a vision board, post photos of yourself from the past when you’ve been at your goal weight, follow inspiring accounts on Instagram or Pinterest, or browse through my Fitspo Friday posts to find your motivation.
+I'm a firm believer in visualizing your goals to make them a reality, so do whatever it takes to remind yourself of your end goal.
+You can create a vision board, post photos of yourself from the past when you've been at your goal weight, follow inspiring accounts on Instagram or browse Pinterest for motivating fitness images.

 Make sure you set realistic goals, and be sure to write them down.
-Having a concrete goal written where you’ll have to see it every day will help keep you accountable.
-You may also like taking progress pictures every week or two, since it’s difficult to notice changes in your own body.
+Having a concrete goal written where you'll have to see it every day will help keep you accountable.
+It also helps to take weekly or bi-weekly progress pictures, since it's difficult to notice changes in your own body.

 Like anything in life, it's always easiest to succeed when you have an actionable plan you can put in place.
 With that in mind, here's a handy cheat sheet you can print and tape to your mirror so you'll see it when you're brushing your teeth first thing in the morning!

-I hope these tips about how to get lean fast are helpful!
+I hope these tips to help you get lean fast are helpful!
 If you have any questions, please let me know in the comments.
-If you’d like to see more, please follow on Bloglovin’ or sign up for our weekly newsletter.
-Have a healthy day!
+Have a happy and healthy week!